YuMichay/rsschool-cv-pre1/cv.md

 Belarusian State University of Economics - 2016-2019 (only 3 courses, Accounting)
 ## English level:
 **_A2_** - I can talk about general life topics and tell about myself.
-I'm good at listening to English and can read technical literature.
+I'm good at listening to English.
+And I can read technical literature.